Skip to main content

 Care Guide

-Plant in moist, well-drained, humus-rich soil with a pH of 5.5–7.0 in a sheltered position.
-Water weekly during the first two growing seasons; established trees perform best with consistent moisture and show leaf scorch after dry spells of more than 1–2 weeks.
-Full sun in climates with sustained temperatures above 85°F (29°C) causes leaf margin scorch; partial shade reduces this.
-Best performance is in the Pacific Northwest, upper Midwest, and northeastern United States where summers are cool and moist.
-Verticillium wilt can affect this species; remove affected wood promptly.
+Plant in moist, well-drained, humus-rich soil with a pH of 5.5-7.0 in a sheltered position; tolerated soil types include loam and sand.
+Water weekly during the first two growing seasons.
+Established trees perform consistently in cool moist climates including the Pacific Northwest, upper Midwest, and northeastern United States, and show leaf margin scorch after dry spells longer than 1-2 weeks.
+Full sun in climates with sustained temperatures above 85°F (29°C) causes leaf scorch; partial shade or afternoon shade reduces this.
+Verticillium wilt can affect this species; affected wood is removed promptly and not replanted with another susceptible species in the same soil.
 No routine fertilization is required in humus-rich soils.

 Pruning